lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 <figcaption style="color:blue"><b>Figure 8-21</b>.
 Parametric coordinate system and interpolation functions for a quadratic wedge.</figcaption>
 </figure>

 **Quadratic Pyramid.** **Figure 8-22** shows the parametric coordinate system and interpolation functions for a quadratic pyramid cell type.
 The quadratic pyramid is described using the three parametric coordinates (r,s,t).
-Note that because the interpolation functions are most easily expressed in the interval (-1,1), a coordinate shift is performed to the (ξ, η, ζ) coordinates system defined in this range.
-Also, the notation ξi, ηi and ζi is introduced, these are the parametric coordinate at the ith point.
+Note that because the interpolation functions are most easily expressed in the interval (-1,1), a coordinate shift is performed to the $(\epsilon, \eta, \zeta)$ coordinates system defined in this range.
+Also, the notation $\epsilon_i, \eta_i$ and $\zeta_i$ is introduced, these are the parametric coordinate at the ith point.
 (The shape functions and derivatives were implemented thanks to the Center For Aerospace Structures http://www.colorado.edu/engineering/CAS.)

 <figure id="Figure 8-22">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-22.png?raw=true width="640" alt="Figure8-22">